Personal wedding website: Communication

-Comparing and contrasting the price of wedding planner with price of website
+Personal wedding websites have changed how information about weddings is communicated.
+Unlike traditional wedding invitations, which provide limited details about the ceremony and reception, wedding websites offer more information.
+These online platforms usually allow guests to RSVP and select their meal preferences conveniently.
+Additionally, they provide information about local attractions, hotels, and details of the events.

+Beyond logistical details, wedding websites can offer a personal touch.
+Couples can post engagement photos, share their love story and engagement journey, and link to any online wedding gift registries.
+These websites may also feature an online guestbook where guests can leave comments and well-wishes.

+While traditional mailed invitations remain a cherished part of wedding customs, wedding websites present a more interactive and comprehensive means of communication.
+They make planning more efficient for the couple and enhance the overall experience for guests by providing easy access to all wedding-related information.
+If plans change, the website can be updated with the new information.

+Costs and other features

 While personal wedding websites are mostly to give the guests information on the wedding such as the date, time and location, the websites can also include things such as blogs and planning bibliographies in which viewers of the wedding website can interact with the bride.
 Weddings brought to life from personal wedding websites may lack in creativity and originality as many of them suggest traditional weddings and encourage brides to look at celebrity weddings for inspiration.

-Most brides see personal wedding website, particularly free ones, as a more cost-efficient way of planning and informing friends and family about their wedding, however, some of these websites promote expensive wedding products and ideas as opposed to less expensive and more realistic items.
+Most brides see personal wedding website, particularly free ones, as a more cost-efficient way of planning and informing friends and family about their wedding, however, some of these websites may promote expensive wedding products and ideas as opposed to less expensive and more realistic items.
 With free or fee-based websites, the user receives their own domain name for the website.
-It is also important to note that wedding planners are to help the bride while the wedding website caters more to the guests.
 Most wedding websites are used for both planning purposes and personal pages.

-According to White Weddings: Romancing Heterosexuality in Popular Culture, wedding planners typically consist of 15% of the wedding's total cost.
-Depending on what percent the planner takes, they usually make between $2,880 and $4,320 for every wedding they plan.
-Wedding planners can charge an hourly wage, ranging from $40-$100, depending on which part of the country they conduct their services in.
-The rate also depends on how much experience the wedding planner has had; those with more experience are paid more than those just starting out.

-Criticism of wedding websites
+"For many engaged couples, a personal website is an important part of the wedding-planning process."
+As of 2018, 74% of married couples created a wedding site (only 59% of them do so in 2015).

+Reception

 Criticism of wedding websites includes the process of sending out invitations via email rather than by mail.
-In a recent survey, 37% of voters said that evites should "never" be sent out, while 49% said it "depended on the wedding," and 14% said "anytime."
+In a 2011 survey, 37% of voters said that evites should "never" be sent out, while 49% said it "depended on the wedding," and 14% said "anytime."
 Most wedding planning books suggest to the brides ways to find cheaper wedding invitations and typically do not suggest evites.
 However, evites are a money-saving and environmentally friendly way of sending invitations.
-Money is not spent on the actual paper and postage and paper is not used.
+Money is not spent on the actual paper and postage, and paper is not used.

 Website etiquette can become complicated when it comes to what information can be put on the personal site.
 Putting a gift registry on the website is looked down upon by some experts.
-Couples can put the registry on the websites but let the guests find it themselves.
 Couples are not to put events that not all guests are invited to on the website, such as the engagement party or wedding shower.